ipdgc/Pathway-Enrichment-Analysis-Visualization/README.md

 # Pathway-Enrichment-Analysis-Visualization
-Visualize the results of pathway enrichment analyses, an IPDGC Hackathon 2019 Project
+**Visualize the results of pathway enrichment analyses**

+IPDGC Hackathon 2019